omerbsezer/Fast-Terraform/SAMPLE07-CodeCommit-Pipeline-Build-Deploy-Lambda.md

-## SAMPLE-07: Provisioning CodeCommit and CodePipeline, Triggering CodeBuild and CodeDeploy on Lambda Container
+## SAMPLE-07: CI/CD on AWS => Provisioning CodeCommit and CodePipeline, Triggering CodeBuild and CodeDeploy on Lambda Container

 This sample shows:
 - how to create